guitarrapc/nativebuild-lab/README.md

 > **Note**
 >
-> Local Machine OS many have limit with...
+> Local Machine OS many have limit with BuildEnv.
 >
-> - Linux and Windows can build without macOS & iOS platform.
+> - Linux and Windows can build without BuildEnv `macOS`.
-> - macOS can build for all platform.
+> - macOS can build without BuildEnv `Windows`.

 # Summary